Enterprise AI Pricing and Total Cost of Ownership: A Procurement Overview

 - Dedicated technical account management

-These costs are frequently separate from base licence pricing and materially impact Year 1 TCO.
+These costs are frequently separate from base licence pricing and can materially impact Year 1 TCO.

 Solution Architecture Determines Cost Structure